Eigenvalues and Entropy of a Hitchin representation: Projective Anosov representations

 The main purpose of this section and Section \ref{section:Generalanosov} is to extend several results from \cite{quantitative} and \cite{exponential} to the Anosov representations setting.

-In this section we present some general results from \cite{presion} on \emph{convex Anosov representations}.
+We present here some general results from \cite{presion} on \emph{projective Anosov representations}.
 These representations are a basic tool to study general Anosov representations (introduced by Labourie \cite{labourie}), as we shall see in the next section.
 A more explanatory and detailed exposition on this class of representations is Labourie \cite{labourie}, Guichard-Wienhard \cite{olivieranna}, \cite{quantitative} and \cite{presion}.

 Let $\G$ be a word hyperbolic group.